danielnieto/resume/resume.md

 	__Founder__

-	I founded this indie ($0 funds) game development studio, I dedicated myself to teach game development to people who wanted to join me, I got to publish 1 game [Germ Defense](https://play.google.com/store/apps/details?id=com.niktingames.GermDefense) under the Niktin Games brand reaching up to 35,000 downloads on iOS and Android within the first year.
+	I founded this indie ($0 funds) game development studio, I dedicated myself to teach game development to people who wanted to join me in my journey, I got to publish 1 game [Germ Defense](https://www.youtube.com/watch?v=LnBdmmLeoGg) under the Niktin Games brand reaching up to 60,000 downloads on iOS and Android within its lifespan.

 	I created every aspect of the game by myself, from 3D modelling, rigging, texturing, animation, rendering, spritesheet packing, level design, to programming, music, logos, icons, 2D designs, and its publishing.

-	The Niktin Games website is still alive in this address: [http://www.niktingames.com](http://www.niktingames.com)

 	2 more games were left in advanced stages of development.